The 9 Best Places to Eat in London

-This newly opened restaurant right near Borough Market will take your passion for pasta to another level.
+This institution right next to Borough Market will take your passion for pasta to another level.
 You’ll be able to gorge on delectable homemade pasta in all shapes and sizes.
-The pappardelle and ravioli are personal favourites, but this is a spot worth multiple revisits if you’re a true pasta enthusiast.
+The cacio e pepe is a crowd favourite, but this is a spot worth multiple revisits if you’re a true pasta enthusiast.
 As is the case for many of the best places to eat in London, there’s bound to be a queue outside Padella on any given evening.
 But trust us when we say it’s worth the wait.
 Along with the original restaurant in London Bridge, there's a Padella in Shoreditch too.
 Because when the pasta is that good, one just isn't enough.
 If you're planning a visit to the original Padella during your tour of the best places to eat in London, Mellow Yellow is the place to go stay some post-pasta slumber.